Lesson 2

 I don’t remember the cold.

 I do remember the squawking penguins around us, the vastness of the sky, and the clouds blanketing the world.
-I remember looking down at my boots.
-I remember the pebble beach, the wet rocks.
-I can still hear the small waves from the Antarctic ocean rolling in, turning the pebble rocks into varying shades of dark blue, green, navy, and green/grey.
+I remember looking down at my boots, just checking this was real.
+I remember the round, smooth, salty pebbles that made the beach, the big wet rocks, and the mist from the sea.
+I can still hear the small waves from the Antarctic Ocean rolling in, and I watch the pebble rocks turn into varying shades of dark blue, green, navy, and greenish grey.

 Looking back, I wonder.
 I’d be surprised if, despite Armstrong’s fame for his first step, he was so overwhelmed by it that he didn’t take a second.
 And a third.
 I just don’t believe the first footprint was all he cared about.
 Was all he wanted to achieve.
 He’s the first to walk on the moon, not just to touch it.
 Perhaps he was looking up and away from his footprint.
 Looking across the great vast abyss.
 The moon’s first visitor.
 I imagine his eyes craving to see it all up close.
-Too small to take it all in at once.
-Perhaps he just wanted to see how far he could go.
-How many things could he see?
-Is the urge so strong that he considers just running and bouncing across the surface?
-To play in low gravity.
+Feeling too small to take it all in at once.
+I dream he just wanted to see how far he could go and find out how many things he could see.
+Is the urge to do so strong enough that he considers just running?
+And bouncing?
+Leaping across the surface?
+Wanting to play in low gravity.
 To laugh in wonder at the cosmos.
 I refuse to believe the ‘FIRST’ step was more important than all that follows.
-I think what follows should be celebrated instead.
-Everything you learned, saw, and experienced, not everything it took to get there.
+So, I think what follows should be celebrated instead.
+Everything you learned, saw, and experienced, rather than everything it took to get there.

 If I were him, I’d prefer a title not about the “first” to step, walk, or land on the moon, but rather something like this: